The Economy’s Impact on HR in 2026 (And How to Respond)

 How to Respond

 • Shift to skills-based hiring.
 Prioritize demonstrated capabilities over traditional degrees.
-The World Economic Forum projects 39% of core job-market skills will transform by 2030.
-Degrees become less predictive; skills assessments become more valuable.
+The World Economic Forum projects 39% of core job-market skills will transform by 2030, so degrees become less predictive while skills assessments become more valuable.

 • Build internal talent pipelines.
 Upskilling and reskilling programs aren’t optional anymore.
-They’re strategic imperatives for building a workforce you can’t find externally.
+They’re strategic imperatives for building a workforce you can’t find externally, especially for AI-adjacent roles.

 • Partner with educational institutions.
 Get involved earlier in the talent development cycle.
-Internship programs, apprenticeships, and university partnerships create relationships before candidates enter the competitive market.
+Internships, apprenticeships, and university partnerships build relationships before candidates enter the competitive market.

 2. Monetary Policy and Interest Rates: The Hidden HR Impact